-If you want to learn more about the art of writing comics you should check out Comics and Sequential Art: Principles and Practices by the legendary cartoonist, Will Eisner, as well as Understanding Comics: The Invisible Art, by Scott McCloud.
+If you want to learn more about the art of writing comics you should check out Comics and Sequential Art: Principles and Practices by the legendary cartoonist, Will Eisner(link to PDF), as well as Understanding Comics: The Invisible Art, by Scott McCloud(link to PDF).
 They will help you understand the Visual Language of Sequential Art, and it can help you in your own work.
 There are also endless resources online, and remember your co-writers and editors are here to help you.
 We are all learning together.